Finite-Difference Multiple Fluid Solution for Source-Driven Rotation in Highly Magnetized Linear Plasma Device: Angular-Momentum Transport View of Radial Currents

 where integrals of the form $\int_{r_i}^{r}\cdot \ r' dr'$ should de understood as volume average in the annular volume bounded by $r_i$ and $r$.

 Summing over all species, the friction forces cancel, and the electric field term drops off due to quasi-neutrality.

 These equations do not depend on the electric field, and we will show their equivalence to equations (\ref{eq:omegaprime}) and (\ref{eq:Si}).
-The leading order $\omega$, even though it is of $\mathcal O \left(\frac{E}{rB}\right)$, by the choice of the Braginskii transport coefficients, may contain information from other particle drifts.
+The leading order $\omega$, even though it must be of $\mathcal O \left(\frac{E}{rB}\right)$, by the choice of the Braginskii transport coefficients, may contain information from other particle drifts.